 Here are the different stages in the framework:-

-I don’t tend to go through all of the stages because I find there’s just not enough time and teams don’t tend to want to sit in a two hour retrospective so I usually have an hour to 1.5 hour for about a team of less than 8 people.
+I don’t usually go through all of the stages because I find that there’s not enough time and teams don’t tend to want to sit in a two-hour retrospective so I usually have an hour to 1.5 hours for about a team of fewer than 8 people.

 Set the stage

-What I’ll do is I’ll set the stage by making sure I cover some guidelines like no anchoring.
-So for example there’s a reason why we have sticky notes to ensure we don’t have a few strong opinions swaying others.
+Setting the stage consists of going over guidelines like no anchoring.
+For example, there’s a reason why we have sticky notes to ensure we don’t have a few strong opinions swaying others.
 Everyone will have an equal time to share when we’re all ready.

 It’s also a reminder that it’s a blameless activity so the intention is not to blame each other for things that have gone wrong.
 We want to come to the retrospective with an open mind to talk about the problems and come up with solutions as a team.

-I’ll go through rules like team members should write an idea down per sticky note so that when it’s time to share, we can share concisely and allows me, the facilitator to group similar ideas together.
+I would also go through rules to ensure team members write an idea down per sticky note so that when it’s time to share, we can share concisely and allow the facilitator to group similar ideas.